5

 Platform

 Theoretically Windows, MacOS, and Linux, but I've only verified that it works on Linux.
-May also work on any other platforms able to compile C++20 and the dependencies.
+Should also work on any other platforms able to compile C++20 and the dependencies - please open an issue if it doesn't.

 Contact